General Bourgin-Yang theorems: A Bourgin--Yang theorem for

 This case is significantly more difficult than the previous ones.
-It does not succumb to a reduction similar to the one used in Section \ref{section:B-Y_torus}, and we also cannot hope for a satisfactory upper bound on $\ell(X)$ in terms of dimension of $X$ for an arbitrary $G$-space~$X$.
+It does not succumb to a reduction similar to the one used in Section \ref{section:B-Y_torus}, and we also cannot hope for a satisfactory upper bound on $\ell(X)$ in terms of dimension of $X$.

 \begin{example} Let $H \subseteq G$ be a sub-$p$-torus of rank $k-1$.
 It is clear that for any $K \subsetneq G$, $K\neq H$, there exists $\alpha \in I \cap \ker\!\big[H_G^*(\textnormal{pt}) \to H_G^*(G/K)\big]$ such that $(p_{G/H})^*(\alpha)\neq 0$.
-Since $(p_{X\sqcup Y})^* = (p_X^*, p_Y^*)$, this shows that for any family $H_1$, \ldots, $H_n \subseteq G$ of distinct sub-$p$-tori we have $\ell\big(\!\bigsqcup_{i=1}^n G/H_i\big)= n$, but $\dim\!\big(\!\bigsqcup_{i=1}^n G/H_i) =0$. \end{example}
+Since $(p_{X\sqcup Y})^* = (p_X^*, p_Y^*)$, this shows that for any family $H_1$, \ldots, $H_n \subseteq G$ of distinct sub-$p$-tori we have $\ell\big(\!\bigsqcup_{i=1}^n G/H_i\big)= n$, but $\dim\!\big(\!\bigsqcup_{i=1}^n G/H_i\big) =0$. \end{example}

 This sort of behaviour is triggered by the fact that the length $\ell$ we work with in this case does not satisfy the so called ``strong normalization property''.
 We briefly discuss this in Subsection \ref{subsect:strong_normalization}.
 In general, there is the following upper bound: